pagkly/Zed/Investopedia4/Newly Industrialized Countries – NICs and Economic Classifications.md

 ## Relations Between NICs and Highly Developed Nations

 Developed countries may see opportunities in the growing stability of a newly industrialized country.
 These opportunities could lead to additional [[outsourcing]](https://www.investopedia.com/terms/o/outsourcing.asp) by companies to facilities within NICs.
-These movements may lower labor costs for outsourcing companies with less risk compared to outsourcing to less stable nations.
+These movements may lower labor costs for outsourcing companies with less [[Risk|risk]] compared to outsourcing to less stable nations.
 While this can increase the strength of the labor force within the NIC, complications can occur with the increased demand because the government may not have fully established laws and regulations in surrounding industries.

 ## Real-World Example